 If you need to buy currency in the form of cash, there are several options to explore.

 There are many providers that allow you to buy and sell foreign currency electronically; however, sometimes you need foreign currency in the form of cash.
 You may simply prefer to have cash for an upcoming holiday, or you may need to make an international purchase with a merchant that only accepts cash.
 Whatever the reason, here’s what you need to know about buying foreign currency as cash.
-Travelex makes it easy to exchange currencies so you can be prepared for your next holiday and start enjoying it as soon as you land.
+Travel Money Oz is a foreign exchange service that enables exchange of over 60 currencies and pick-up from over 130 locations Australia-wide.

 Buy foreign cash online comparison

 You can buy foreign currency through your local bank, though you may not receive the most competitive exchange rate.
 Specialist currency exchange providers with storefronts allow you to go in and physically buy cash in the same way that you would make any other purchase.
 You tell them how much of a particular foreign currency you need and they will tell you how much it will cost you in Australian dollars.
 You can also buy foreign currency at Australia Post.